 Store the labneh without olive oil in the fridge for up to a week.
 I don't recommend freezing the labneh.

 Depending on how the labneh is prepared, it can taste differently.
-If labneh is made from milk, it has a slight sour taste.
+If labneh is made from milk, it has a slightly sour taste.
 If labneh is prepared from store-bought yogurt, it is not sour.
 Labneh is generally creamy and tastes like a mix between cream cheese and Greek yogurt.

 Garlic labneh can be eaten as a dip, smeared onto pita bread, a bagel, or toast.
 There are many ways to eat this delicious labneh dip!